Elkantor/bscxx/doc/getting_started.md

 # Getting Started
-> Here are the first steps to begin tu use bscxx as a C++ package manager
+> Here are the first steps to begin to use bscxx as a C++ package manager

 ## Create a new project

-The first thing you want to do, when creating a new project, is actually creating the structure of your new C++ project.
+The first thing you want to do, when creating a new project, is actually to create the structure of your new C++ project.
 If you often create new projects, you know that can be redundant and a bit borring.
 So why not make it fully automaticly by using one command ?

 First, go where you want to create your project, and create a new folder for it.